 Program in Global Medical Education and Social Change

-This is a very exciting time in Global Health.
-Just prior to the year 2000, the movement to provide HIV treatment to all and the drafting the Millennium Development Goals (MDGs) by the United Nations highlighted the need to address the social determinants of ill health (such as poverty, malnutrition and lack of education and) and to deliver both preventive and curative health care directed at the burden of disease.
-In the ensuing decade it has become increasingly clear that there are few trained health professionals who can administer these programs: what we are facing today in developing countries has been called the “Health Care Worker Crisis.”
-In fact, the movement to address the AIDS pandemic and other infectious disease as well as the goals of achieving the MDGs has laid bare the inadequacies of the existing health workforce in resource poor settings to meet the vast health care needs.
-Developing countries bear 90 percent of the global burden of disease, yet only 12% of all health expenditures are going to stem this tide ($351 billion out of a global total of $3.2 trillion.)
-Africa is home to only 3% of the global health workforce who are paid with less than 1% of global health expenditures.
+It is a very exciting time in Global Health.
+Just prior to the year 2000, the global movement for HIV treatment access and the drafting of the United Nations Millennium Development Goals (MDGs) highlighted the need to treat the sick and to address the social determinants of ill health (such as poverty, malnutrition, and lack of education).
+In the ensuing decades, building systems for the delivery of care has been a central tenet of the emerging discipline of Global Health.
+Strong health systems require sufficient numbers of well-trained trained health professionals.
+Yet chronic under-investment in both the health and education systems has led to a massive gap in the numbers of doctors, nurses and other health workers needed.
+Developing countries bear 90 percent of the global burden of disease, yet only 12% of all health expenditures are going to stem this tide.
+Africa is home to only 3% of the global health workforce who are paid less than 1% of global health expenditures.